sensel/morph-docs/docs/morph.md

 This User Guide explains the Sensel Morph hardware, features, software and, most importantly, how to use it.
 This User Guide is maintained in its own [github repository](https://github.com/sensel/morph-docs).
 If you have suggestions, corrections, or improvements, you can [log an issue](https://github.com/sensel/morph-docs/issues) or even fix it yourself and [make a pull request](https://github.com/sensel/morph-docs/pulls).

 ## Overview - What is Morph?
-The Sensel Morph is a multi-touch, pressure sensitive, and reconfigurable control surface for artists, musicians, coders, and other creative types.
-It changes function depending on which Overlay you place on top, but you can also use it without Overlays, and even create your own Overlay designs.
-It works using Bluetooth 4.0LE or USB connections.
+The Sensel Morph is a multi-touch, pressure sensitive, and reconfigurable control surface for artists, musicians, coders, and other creative people.

+There are several different Overlays for the Morph - each provides a different interactive interface for different creative softwares.
+Simply remove the current overlay and put down a new one - the Morph reconfigures and adapts to the new task at hand - playing music, editing video, drawing,  playing games, or programming your own interface with the [Sensel API](api.md).

+The Morph can be connected with USB or wirelessly via Bluetooth 4.0LE.

 ### Features
 **Highly Sensitive**: